DenysRudenko/Project-1/README.md

 ## 4.2 Tests

-My problem of the whole project that all images were a big size.
+My problem with the whole project was that all images were a big size.
 For that reason whole pages take a while to load.
-All depends from the user internet speed.
+All depends on the user's internet speed.
 So the percentage of performance is highly variable.
 To solve that problem read the "Future".

 See the picture below: